 Also, you have to watch out for cat food containing fillers.
 Fillers are food additives that are only meant to add bulk to the food, but they rarely contain any nutrients that are beneficial for your pet.

 With these in mind, you have to look for cat food that’s made from whole meat products.
 Bear in mind that the whole meat is different from meat by-products.
 The former is made from muscle meat and is a great source of protein; while the latter is made from internal organs that are not usually consumed by humans and may contain some disease-causing tissues.

 You also have to make a scrutiny of all the ingredients on the list.
 Aside from being able to determine if fillers and other low-quality ingredients were used in the cat food, this will also help you determine if it contains allergens that can only worsen your cat’s condition.

 Some of the common allergens include chicken and fish.
 At this point, you must already be familiar with what your cat can and cannot eat.
-Not only will this help reduce the chances of vomiting, but this will also assure you that your cat won’t be eating anything that causes him any discomfort.
+Not only will this help reduce the chances of vomiting issues, but this will also assure you that your cat won’t be eating anything that causes him any discomfort.

 Wet vs. Dry

 Wet food also contains higher moisture content, and that’s helpful for your cat’s digestion.
 On the other hand, dry kibble is better for your cat’s teeth.
 It’s also easier to find and offers better storage.

 But whether to feed your cat with wet or dry cat food is all a matter of your cat’s preference.
 Some cats find wet food tastier and easier to chew, while some cats digest kibble better.